51Degrees/documentation/Documenting.md

 from the `header.html` file.

+## External Examples

-A button can then be added to view the example in Java:
+A button can be added to view the example in Java:

 ``` html
 <button class="b-btn b-btn--secondary examplebtn" onclick="grabExample(this, 'pipeline-java','hash_2_getting_started_8java')">Java Code</button>